rushil-ambati/estimating-pi/Estimating_Pi.md

 By this point, both series have converged very close to zero with only a few % error, while the Monte Carlo series is still being very erratic and has an error around 10 to 15%.

 The Gregory-Leibniz Series seems to still be continuing with this logarithmic convergence.
-The Nilakantha Series has negligible error at these values of `n`.
+The Nilakantha Series and the Midpoint Riemann Sum both have negligible error at these values of `n`.